Howard Mackie: Writer

 Mackie first gained attention as a writer in 1990, when he and artist Javier Saltares launched a new Ghost Rider series for Marvel, revamping the character and introducing a new host, Danny Ketch.
+The series "made my rep. writing comics" Mackie later said.
 Mackie wrote Ghost Rider until issue #69 (Jan.
 1996).
 He authored two Ghost Rider/Wolverine/Punisher team-up one-shots, Hearts of Darkness (1991) and its sequel The Dark Design (1994).

 Mackie became the writer of Web of Spider-Man with #84 (Jan.
 1992).
 He would remain on various Spider-Man titles through the Clone Saga.
 In January 1999, Mackie became the writer of both The Amazing Spider-Man and the Peter Parker: Spider-Man series when those two titles were relaunched with new first issues.
 Mackie left the Spider-Man franchise with The Amazing Spider-Man vol. 2, #29 (May 2001).

+After seeing the unexpectedly high sales figures for Hearts of Darkness, the X-Men editor Bob Harras began coaxing Mackie to write for the X-Men family of titles.
 Mackie's work on the X-Men line included writing the spin-off title X-Factor from #115–149 (1995–1998) as well as its successor title Mutant X (1998–2001).
 He wrote several mini-series featuring Gambit, Wolverine, and Rogue.
 Mackie also wrote The Brotherhood under the guise of Writer X. The series ran for nine issues from 2001–2002.

 In late 2009, Mackie teamed with Tom DeFalco to write the six issue miniseries Spider-Man: Clone Saga, whose story was based on Mackie's original notes for the 1990s crossover.
 It was later collected in the trade paperback Spider-Man: The Real Clone Saga.

 Mackie wrote The Ravagers series for DC Comics in 2012 as part of the "Second Wave" of The New 52, DC's 2011 reboot of its entire line of monthly comics, and the continuity in which those books were set.

+Style

+Though he has often been required to write using the full script method, Mackie said that his preference has always been for the Marvel method, commenting that "full script ... means that the writer is dictating to the artist.
+This seems like an assbackwards way of doing things.
+Artists have a sense of storytelling that they bring to the project.
+That's what it should be from my personal experience.
+[The Marvel method] gave me more story to play with.
+Just the little things.
+What I refer to as the happy accidents.
+Things that I didn't necessarily ask for in the plot.
+All of a sudden it's on the page."